 Congrats!
-If you are the lucky one going on an Erasmus+ mobility, through all the excitement going on for you, you must for sure have some concerns about your departure.
+If you are the lucky one going on Erasmus+ mobility, through all the excitement going on for you, you must for sure have some concerns about your departure.
 We all know uncertainty can be scary, but there is also beauty in every new beginning.
-Now, to help you out a little, here are a few things which might help with your departure.
+Now, to help you out a little, here are a few things that might help with your departure.

 Do your research!

 This is a very important point in case you are not too adventurous and don’t like to explore things first-hand.
 Research can help you plan your travels there and ease up the uncertainty.

 For instance, how do you get from the airport to the accommodation, what’s the local currency, is there a time zone difference, maybe even try to get accustomed to the local language before, could be some of the topics to cover.

 Lists, lists, lists

 - What should you pack in your suitcase?